AshokaShringla/SoftwareEngineeringProject/README.md

  - Add note
  - Share note

+Tests are also included for the following:
+ - Calendar is created
+ - Header is created
+ - Footer is created
+ - User object is created
+ - Note object is created
+ - ContextService is created
+ - AppComponent is created
+ - AppComponent has title

 ## Lint

 lint using ng lint (many problems with source code (dev note: sorry))